-• Volgistics - Online Tracking System The Volgistics module allows volunteers to post hours, receive messages from Volunteer Services and check service records.
+• Volgistics - Online Tracking System The Volgistics module allows volunteers to post hours, receive messages from Volunteer Services, remove and add themselves from their volunteer schedule(s) and check service records.
 Volunteers can access the system through VicTouch or VicNet.

 How to Use VicTouch: